Pantera

-Pantera (/pænˈtɛrə/) is an American heavy metal band formed in Arlington, Texas in 1981 by the Abbott brothers (guitarist Dimebag Darrell and drummer Vinnie Paul), and currently composed of vocalist Phil Anselmo, bassist Rex Brown, and touring musicians Zakk Wylde and Charlie Benante.
+Pantera (/pænˈtɛrə/) is an American heavy metal band formed in Arlington, Texas, in 1981 by the Abbott brothers (guitarist Dimebag Darrell and drummer Vinnie Paul), and currently composed of vocalist Phil Anselmo, bassist Rex Brown, and touring musicians Zakk Wylde and Charlie Benante.
 The group's best-known lineup consisted of the Abbott brothers along with Brown and Anselmo, who joined in 1982 and 1986, respectively.
 The band is credited for developing and popularizing the subgenre of groove metal in the 1990s.
 Regarded as one of the most successful and influential bands in heavy metal history, Pantera has sold around 20 million records worldwide and has received four Grammy nominations.

 Having started as a glam metal band, Pantera released three albums in the mid-1980s with lead vocalist Terry Glaze (Metal Magic, Projects in the Jungle, and I Am the Night), with little success.
 Looking for a new and heavier sound, Pantera recruited Anselmo in 1986 and released Power Metal in 1988.
 They secured a record deal with major label Atco the following year.
 Their fifth album (which the band has since declared to be their official debut album), Cowboys from Hell (1990), popularized the groove metal genre, while its follow-up Vulgar Display of Power (1992) achieved an even heavier sound and increased their popularity.
-The subsequent seventh studio album Far Beyond Driven (1994) debuted at number one on the Billboard 200.
+The subsequent seventh studio album, Far Beyond Driven (1994), debuted at number one on the Billboard 200.

 Tensions began to surface among the band members when Anselmo, reeling from severe back problems brought on by years of intense on-stage performances, began growing distant from his bandmates in 1995, eventually becoming addicted to heroin as a result of his pain issues (he almost died from an overdose in July 1996).
 These tensions resulted in the recording sessions for The Great Southern Trendkill (1996) being held separately.
 The ongoing tension lasted for another seven years, during which one more studio album, Reinventing the Steel (2000), was recorded.
 Pantera went on hiatus in 2001, but lingering disputes led to the band breaking up in 2003.
-The Abbott brothers went on to form Damageplan while Anselmo continued to work on several side projects, including Down, which Brown joined as well.
+The Abbott brothers went on to form Damageplan, while Anselmo continued to work on several side projects, including Down, which Brown joined, as well.

-On December 8, 2004, Dimebag Darrell was shot and killed on stage by a mentally unstable fan during a Damageplan concert in Columbus, Ohio.
-Vinnie Paul went on to form Hellyeah after his brother's death and died of heart failure in 2018, leaving Brown and Anselmo as the only surviving members of the band's best-known lineup.
-In July 2022, it was announced that Brown and Anselmo were reuniting in 2023 for Pantera's first tour in 22 years, with Zakk Wylde and Charlie Benante filling in for the Abbott brothers on guitar and drums, respectively.
-The new lineup played its first show at the Hell and Heaven festival in Mexico on December 2, 2022, and the tour will continue into 2026.
+On December 8, 2004, Dimebag Darrell was shot and killed on stage by a mentally unstable fan named Nathan Gale during a Damageplan concert in Columbus, Ohio.
+Vinnie Paul went on to form Hellyeah after his brother's death and died of heart failure in June 2018, leaving Brown and Anselmo as the only surviving members of the band's best-known lineup.
+In July 2022, Brown and Anselmo were announced to be reuniting in 2023 for Pantera's first tour in 22 years, with Zakk Wylde and Charlie Benante filling in for the Abbott brothers on guitar and drums, respectively.
+The new lineup played its first show at the Hell and Heaven festival in Mexico on December 2, 2022, and spent the next few years touring the world as of 2026.